Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 .. tip::

     You can add your own shorthand colors via the ``styles`` entry.
-Any color that can be parsed by the color parser is valid, but it is advised to either use RGB(A) values or simply rename css colors.
+Any color that can be parsed by the color parser is valid, but it is advised to either use RGB(A) values or simply add other names for css colors.

     .. code-block:: yaml

         styles:
           shorthand_colors:
             my-color: orange

+    The color parser uses the `Pillow color module <https://pillow.readthedocs.io/en/stable/reference/ImageColor.html#module-PIL.ImageColor>`_.
+For a full list of color names, `this <https://stackoverflow.com/a/54165440>`_ stackoverflow answer gives a nice overview.

 The configuration of ``minimum_hold_time`` means that instead of half a second, a touch will be considered as being held after a full second.